Published: Fri Mar 5 2021 9:10 AM

 The Tsunami Warning for New Zealand coastal areas following the magnitude 8.1 earthquake near the Kermadec Islands Region has been cancelled.

-NEMA (National Emergency Management Agency) issue official tsunami warnings for New Zealand.
+The National Emergency Management Agency (NEMA) is the official agency for providing tsunami advisories and warnings for New Zealand.

 The National Advisory issued at 2:48pm following this morning's earthquakes near the KERMADEC ISLANDS REGION is cancelled.